What is a Single Purpose Application? The Complete Guide

 SPAs Across Industries

-Industry | Manual Workflow | SPA Replacement |
+Industry | Manual Workflow | LLM-Accelerated SPA Replacement |

 Legal | Deadline spreadsheet printed and taped to monitor, manually updated when dates change | Court Date Monitor - Auto-imports filing deadlines, sends escalating alerts, tracks compliance |